Open-Community-Building/community.hooks/open-data.md

 * Frankfurt
 * Heidelberg
 * Karlsruhe
-* Stuttgar
+* Stuttgart
 * Bonn
 * Kaiserslautern
 * München
 * Saarbrücken

-We ate looking for a person that contacts the Amt for Statistic in Heidelberg, in order to get access to open data and interfaces.
+We are looking for a person that contacts the Amt for Statistic in Heidelberg,  in order to get access to open data and interfaces.